Earthstone Energy Inc. (ESTE) Shares Soar Above 1-Year High - News Heater

-Earthstone Energy Inc. (NYSE: ESTE) has seen a rise in its stock price by 0.54 in relation to its previous close of 14.79.
-However, the company has experienced a -4.50% decline in its stock price over the last five trading sessions.
+Earthstone Energy Inc. (NYSE: ESTE) has experienced a rise in its stock price by 0.96 compared to its previous closing price of 15.55.
+However, the company has seen a gain of 5.58% in its stock price over the last five trading days.

 Is It Worth Investing in Earthstone Energy Inc. (NYSE: ESTE) Right Now?

-Earthstone Energy Inc. (NYSE: ESTE) has a price-to-earnings ratio that is above its average at 2.87x. and a 36-month beta value of 2.10.
-Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Earthstone Energy Inc. (NYSE: ESTE) is above average at 3.03x.
+The 36-month beta value for ESTE is also noteworthy at 2.11.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023